skip to Main Content

 Dog Litter Box or Artificial Grass Pad?

-There are companies, like doggybathroom.com that provide modern litter boxes for dogs.
-The high sides and vertical pee pads help contain your dog’s mess.
+Some companies, like doggybathroom.com, provide modern litter boxes for dogs.
+The high sides and vertical pee pads help contain your dog’s mess when they go indoor potty.
 All you need to do is change out the pads and keep the inside clean.
 This can be a good option for medium-sized dogs that raise their leg to pee.

 Photo of a Golden Retriever sitting on a pee pad